Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

 15.3) Use that property name in a command line

-   For example, for the kind of program called nbody substitute the value -Xmx8m into the command line set in the ini file for programs with file extension java
+   For example, for the kind of program called nbody substitute the value -Xmx8m into the command line set in bencher/makefiles/my.*.ini for programs with file extension java

       [commandlines]